Mampenda/Programming-Languages/Kotlin/REIFICATION.md

 ## Type Projections

 **Star Projections**(`List<*>`):
 A type of unknown type parameter.
 Equivalent to Java's `List<?>`.
 It allows access to elements but restricts modifications.
+It allows safe reading but not modification.

 - **Kotlin**: Safe element retrieval (`list.first()`), but no safe element modification or adding.
 - **Java**: Similar restrictions apply.